 In rare cases:

-Numbing medicine could accidentally go into a blood vessel during a TAP block.
+Numbing medicine could go into a blood vessel by accident during a TAP block.
 This could have serious effects on your heart.

 The needle used for the TAP block could puncture an abdominal organ.